MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates.md

 ## Define deduplication rules

 A good rule identifies a unique customer.
 Consider your data.
-It may be enough to identify customers based on a field such as email.
-However, if you want to differentiate customers that share an email, you may choose to have a rule with two conditions, matching on Email + FirstName.
+It might be enough to identify customers based on a field such as email.
+However, if you want to differentiate customers that share an email, you might choose to have a rule with two conditions, matching on Email + FirstName.
 For more information, see [Deduplication considerations](data-unification-duplicates-considerations.md).

 1. On the **Deduplication rules** page, select a table and select **Add rule** to define the deduplication rules.